RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/5-Developer Manual/Setup/Creating an API integration/1-create-an-azure-ad-app/1-create-an-azure-ad-app.md

 # Create an Azure AD app

 The first step in creating a custom App that talks to Rapidplatform are developing an App registration inside Azure AD.
-If you want to know the precise reason why this is the case, [see here](https://docs.rapidplatform.com/link/8#bkmrk-why-do-i-need-an-azu).

 ## Creating your App registration